jk-coursera/ucihar/README.md

 4. Appropriately labels the data set with descriptive variable names.
 5. From the data set in step 4, creates a second, independent tidy data set with the average of each variable for each activity and each subject.

-Assumes the data is available in the folder `./UCI HAR Dataset` relative to the current working directory.
+Assumes the data set is available in the folder `./UCI HAR Dataset` relative to the current working directory.

+The result from the analysis (step 5) is written to the file `ucihar_summary.txt` in current working directory.

 Parameters: